 There is no question that parental rights are under attack.
 CPS and State abuses are rampant everywhere you look.
 Kids are being removed from safe and loving homes for crimes like seeking a second medical opinion, refusing to follow doctor’s orders, home-schooling, home-birthing, and taking a harmless mineral supplement.
 A quick visit to MedicalKidnap.com is pretty eye-opening.

 Something has gotta give, no question about it.
 But a careful read of the so-called “Parental Rights” Amendment (to the U.S. Constitution) and you know this ain’t it.

 Click here for the current version of this post.
 There are excellent points made in this post, if I do say so myself :) So worth the short read.
 But for my arguments against the PRA, it’s all updated at the link!

 What the Founders Said

-The Constitution, the Bill of Rights and the Declaration of Independence were written to declare our unalienable individual rights against government over-reach.
+The founding documents were written to declare our unalienable individual rights against government over-reach.

 Unalienable: that which cannot be given away or taken away.

 - SPEAK UP when you see something bad happen to a friend or neighbor.
 Not in the heat of the moment, of course.
 It’s scary and with good reason.
 I know a couple who were threatened with having their kids taken in retaliation for speaking out.
 They moved from our state.
 This was in the 80s and I think this overt abuse rarely happens today.
 Particularly when a group speaks out.

 - Record everything.
 The only way to stop an out-of-control agency from operating in the dark is to be the sunshine.

 - Offer to help any parent whose children have been taken.
 They will need support and you can help them sort thru their options.